ErvinZzz/LeGO-LOAM-BOR/README.md

 # LeGO-LOAM-BOR-NOETIC

+This is a fork of the original [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).

+The original author deserves all the credits, we just use good software engineering practices to make the code more readable and efficient.

 This fork is modify the origial LeGO-LOAM-BOR code to enable fully support to the Ubuntu 20.04 and ROS1 Noetic 1.correct all frame name to adapt noetic convention 2.use tf2 instead of tf1
 3.modify makefile to avoid pcl error in building
 4.add configuration for Velodyne VLP32-C

-#Below is original Readme
-This is a fork of the original [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).

-The original author deserves all the credits, we just use good software engineering practices to make the code more readable and efficient.

 The purpose of this fork is: